tormi/WunderWay/how/WunderReference.md

 ## Expenses

 All reasonable expenses incurred as part of your job will be reimbursed each week.
-All you have to do is send a copy of each receipt (scanned, photographed) to uk.finance@ together with a note about which project the expense relates to and Ed will do the rest.
-If you need your expenses paid sooner then give one of the Steves a nudge and they’ll help you with that.
+All you have to do is send a copy of each receipt (scanned, photographed) to **uk.finance@** together with a note about which project the expense relates to and Ed will do the rest.
+If you need your expenses paid sooner then give one of the Steve's a nudge and they’ll help you with that.

 Reasonable expenses include travel to client sites, hotels, lunch and evening meals while you’re working away.

+Note: fast cars are not a company expense! <i>(Damn.
+SP)</i>

 ## Laptops and other equipment

 We’ll arrange the order of your standard mobile office equipment.
 This includes a laptop, an external speaker and a 4G dongle.
 We’ll also order you a SIP phone for your home office.
 If you have your own laptop that you’d prefer to use then that’s fine with us.
 If you’d like us to order you a laptop then we can organise that and have it ready for you joining us.

 Whenever you require any hardware or home office equipment we have a simple process for this.
 In HipChat or on email explain to the team the details of what you want and the cost and it’ll get peer reviewed.
 We’re all sensible adults here and all have the company’s best interests at heart so we only order those things we need.
 Once you have a peer review then email the details to SteveH and Nicola who will place the order for you.

-<i>Note: fast cars are not a company expense!
-(Damn.
-SP)</i>
+See [How to buy a computer](http://way.wunder.co.uk/how/how-buy-computer/) for more information

+Setting up the SIP phone needs a little more explanation.
+See [Gigaphone Setup] (http://way.wunder.co.uk/how/sip-phone-setup/)

 ## Holidays